sha256

 60

-61 Current benchmark figures on my mid-2020 MacBook Air look like (use
+61 Current benchmark figures on an M4 Silicon MacBook Air look like (use

 62 `cabal bench` to run the benchmark suite):